Our world’s resources are limited. That’s why we’re making the most of what we’ve been given.

 At Stryker, resource efficiency is considered in our own buildings and beyond them.
 We continuously grow our commitment to smart, sustainable healthcare and facilitate positive environmental impacts through the advancement of multiple initiatives, including our reprocessing programs.

 Medical waste is inevitable, and still ends up where most waste does —in landfills.
-Our reprocessing programs make it possible for hospitals to significantly reduce their environmental impact.
+To minimize the impact of medical waste on our environment, our reprocessing programs make it possible for hospitals to significantly reduce their environmental impact.
 Utilizing our advanced collection system, single-use devices are collected at the hospital and regularly shipped by Stryker staff to the reprocessing facility.
 The devices are cleaned, inspected, tested and sent back to the hospital, avoiding unnecessary landfill waste.
+Reprocessing programs deliver immense value to U.S. hospitals, but it takes a hospital staff to make them a success.
+Engaged staff members are key to growing device collections, and every time they place a device in a bin, they're doing their part and proving their commitment to a better, more sustainable world.
+Over the last five years, 3,000 customers saved over $1 billion through reprocess programs and diverted 27 million pounds of waste from landfills.

 But we don't stop there.